Loaf-code/Loaf-code/README.md

 ## About Me

 Hey there!
 I'm Loaf and I've been on the roblox platform for 8 years now.
 I've officialy reached 3 years of developping history in total and I've enjoyed every moments of it.
-I am currently studying game production at a higher education level and I'm aiming to become a gameplay programmere
+I am currently studying game production at a higher education level and I'm aiming to become a gameplay programmer

 ## Some Of My Work